dftbplus/develguide/docs/gitworkflow.rst

 General workflow
 ================

-For developing any project, we use the workflow as described by Vincent Driessen in `A successful Git branching model
+For developing DFTB+, we use the workflow as described by Vincent Driessen in `A successful Git branching model
 <http://nvie.com/posts/a-successful-git-branching-model/>`_.
 The main points for
 most developers are: